The Victorian in the Wall at the Royal Court

 Despite this, its comment on our ever evolving laziness (apparent in society where we feel owed a successful future, rather than earning it) does make you want to hop on a Boris Bike and storm through town, loving and appreciating the fact that you can.
 As Guy’s new son preaches: “It’s better to do something wrong, then do nothing at all.”

-The Victorian in the Wall is on at the Jerwood Theatre Upstairs at the Royal Court until 8th June 2013, for further information or to book visit here.
+The Victorian in the Wall is at the Jerwood Theatre Upstairs at the Royal Court until 8th June 2013.
+For further information or to book visit the theatre’s website here.

 Watch the promotional video for The Victorian in the Wall here: